chandron/IMBB-rnaseq-workshop-1day/rstudio-installation.md

 - **Apple Silicon (M1/M2/M3/M4):** `R-x.x.x-arm64.pkg`
 - **Intel Mac:** `R-x.x.x-x86_64.pkg`

   Not sure which Mac you have?
-Click the Apple menu → About This Mac.
+Click the Apple menu → **About This Mac**.
 If it says "Apple M1" or similar, it's Apple Silicon.
 If it says "Intel", it's Intel.

 Open the `.pkg` file and follow the installation steps.